THUDM/grb/README.md

 ## Contact

-If you have any question, please raise an issue or contact qinkai.zheng1028@gmail.com.
+In case of any problem, please contact us via email: cogdl.grbteam@gmail.com or qinkai.zheng1028@gmail.com.
+We also welcome researchers to join our [Google Group](https://groups.google.com/g/graph-robustness-benchmark) for further discussion on the adversarial robustness of graph machine learning.